marioortizmanero/nullderef.com/content/blog/plugin-end/index.md

 This showcases one of my initial mistakes.
 My comparison only used the `passthrough` benchmark, which simply forwards all input events to the output.
 For a more realistic use-case, I should've also tried with other configurations, which may include different payloads or event processing logic.
 In retrospect, these results should be taken with a grain of salt.

 Anyway, it all makes sense to some degree.
 Converting `Value` to an FFI-safe type requires using, among others, `RHashMap` instead of `HashMap` internally.
-Tremor's original `HashMap` was taken from the {{< crate halfbrown >}} crate, which was more performant than the standard library version, and even more than ``abi_stable``'s.
+Tremor's original `HashMap` was taken from the {% crate "halfbrown" %} crate, which was more performant than the standard library version, and even more than ``abi_stable``'s.
 Converting between types temporarily for the FFI interface might actually be faster than using less performant types everywhere.

 <a name="_double_box"></a>
 ### Double `Box`